 This new type of ad format allows retailers to advertise available inventory at nearby brick-and-mortar stores in ads that are targeted to Facebook users most likely to visit.

 For potential customers on Facebook, these dynamic ads will appear as a slideshow-like product carousel displaying what’s available at nearby stores, as well as store-specific prices and directions.
 The information will change depending on which store the person seeing the ad is closest to.
 Retailers must input store-specific inventory catalogs, so if a product sells out in one store the campaign will automatically adjust so that people in that region will no longer see it advertised.

-The customized information that stores can input into these ads include product summaries, list of similar products, an in-stock indicator and a store locator.
+The customized information that stores can input into these ads includes product summaries, a list of similar products, and in-stock indicator, and a store locator.
 The added convenience factor for potential customers is that this information is all available without forcing them having to leave the Facebook platform to go to the company’s website.

 |1||id (Max size: 100)||string||A unique identifier for this item (which can be a variant for a product).
 If there are multiple instances of the same ID, all of those entries will be ignored.
 This maps to retailer_id after the product has been imported.|